DVILLAMIZARIT/fta-azurechina/app-modernization/containers/articles/node-todo.md

     ![Screenshot](images/node-container/node-13.png)

-19. Outside of the Linux VM, open a browser and go to the hostname of your VM e.g. **http://{Your_VM}.eastus.cloudapp.azure.com** and you should see the To-Do application running.
+19. Outside of the Linux VM, open a browser and go to the hostname of your VM e.g. **http://{Your_VM}.chinanorth.cloudapp.chinacloudapi.cn** and you should see the To-Do application running.

     ![Screenshot](images/node-container/node-14.png)

-## Create Azure Web App
+## Create Azure Web App - this feature is not available on Azure China yet.
+Stay tuned.
 If you would rather avoid having to spin up a dedicated VM for hosting your application, another option is to use the Web App for Containers solution.
 This will provide a PaaS environment where we can deploy and scale our app without having to worry about any of the underlying infrastructure.

 1. Open the Azure portal